Philip Blaiberg: Biography

 Blaiberg had a smooth recovery after the successful heart transplant.
 Days after his operation, he was in good spirits, and had had no serious complications.
 The team of doctors led by Barnard were able to treat him for minor problems that occurred, and the doctors reduced his dosage of immunosuppressive drugs.
 Less than three months after the heart transplant operation, he was able to drive his car.
 Blaiberg was able to return to his normal lifestyle after the transplant, and as his wife said Philip "was running around like a machine".

 In June 1968, Blaiberg contracted hepatitis while undergoing routine tests in South Africa's Groote Schuur Hospital.
 Emergency treatment kept him alive, but Blaiberg suffered some long-term complications from the transplant.
 He died of chronic organ rejection on 17 August 1969, aged sixty.
 Blaiberg's autopsy showed severe and widespread coronary artery disease, a precursor to atherosclerosis.
 Barnard said "eventually the chronic rejection had damaged the heart to such an extent that it failed."
 But he added, "I would like to point out to you that I don’t think we should be discouraged and throw up our arms and say that this is now the end, because we have now operated on five patients.
 And the total days of survival so far of these five patients has been 1,001 days.
 I think that gives you an average survival of 200 days."

+He was the only one in first eight heart-transplant patients who survived a remarkable time (19 months).
 The success of Blaiberg's transplant led to an immediate increase in the number of doctors performing heart transplants globally.
 By the end of August 1968, 34 heart transplants had been performed, and by December 1968, 100 hearts had been transplanted into 98 patients.